OnlyOneJMJQ/bb-ci-cd-v4-core/README.md

 ## BuildBear Modifications

-This repo has been modified for use with [the BuildBear CI/CD system.](https://www.buildbear.io/cicd)
+This repo has been modified for use with [BuildBear's CI/CD system.](https://www.buildbear.io/cicd)

 ## Contributing